Botanical architecture illustrating the Paracelsus Gardens method — structure, light and living elements composed as one spatial language.

 A structured approach to botanical architecture, guided by perception, intention and living intelligence.

 At Paracelsus Gardens™, every project follows a clear and intentional method.
-It begins with observation, then unfolds through intention, spatial sequence and the orchestration of living elements.
+It begins with observation, then unfolds through intention, spatial sequence and the orchestration of living elements — a discipline that also governs the studio’s signature systems, from Hortus Velum™ partitions to Lignum™ planters and Apotheca™ modules.

 Reading the place through architecture, light and existing vegetation.